kevinolega/callcentertrainingtips/mentor.md

 ### Learning

-The call center environment is new for most people, here's how to maximize your learning.
+The call center environment is new for most Filipinos, here's how to maximize your learning.

 - How to Pass Training
 - Smart Phone Hacks